Practical advice to help families deal with and recover from the effects of jet lag

 Flying at seasonal extremes can only exasperate the problem (i.e. the peak of summer or winter) where daylight hours at your destination may differ significantly from your origin.

-Impact of direction of travel on jet lag
+Impact of the direction of travel on jet lag

 Jet lag only occurs in trans-meridian travel – that is travel East to West or vice versa.
 North to South travel should not cause jet lag but flying long distance alone can of course cause general fatigue.